RZ781/libcitrus/README.md

 # libcitrus
 A C library for implementing modern multiplayer stacker games.
+To see libcitrus in use, check out [txtris](https://github.com/RZ781/txtris).

 The library currently has an unstable API and ABI - it is not yet ready for production use.